Skip to content

 What the May 2026 Instructure breach means for AU Canvas institutions

 In May 2026, the ShinyHunters group breached Instructure, the company behind Canvas LMS.
-The exposed data — reported at roughly 3.65 TB across 8,809 institutions — was significant on its own.
-But for Australian education compliance owners, the more consequential change came in the aftermath: the Canvas recovery path that many institutions had quietly relied on was permanently removed.
-The informal answer to “what happens if we lose a course?” — escalate to the vendor and hope — stopped being available.
+The exposed data (reported at roughly 3.65 TB across 8,809 institutions) was significant on its own.
+But for Australian education compliance owners, the more durable lesson was not a change Instructure made.
+It was a fact the breach made impossible to keep ignoring: protecting and recovering the data inside Canvas has always been the institution's responsibility, not the vendor's, and Instructure's own terms say so.

-If your continuity plan ever rested, even implicitly, on Instructure being able to retrieve lost content for you, that plan now has a hole in it.
-This article explains what changed, why it matters for your specific compliance obligations, and the three concrete things to do before your next audit.
+If your continuity plan ever rested, even implicitly, on Instructure being able to retrieve lost content for you, this is the moment to check that assumption against what you have actually contracted for.
+This article sets out what Instructure's terms say about whose job recovery is, why that matters for your specific compliance obligations, and the three concrete things to do before your next audit.

 Why this lands on compliance, not just IT